OshinMankar/ml-assessment-Oshin-Mankar/business_analysis.md

 1) Show a side-by-side visual comparing the two months for store 12.
 2) Explain simply: "In the festive month, customers respond more to loyalty-style rewards, so the model picks Loyalty Points Bonus.
 In a quieter month like March, a sample discount drives more volume, so the model switches to Flat Discount."

+# B3 (c)
+To deploy the model so it can generate monthly recommendations without retraining each time, follow this end-to-end process:

+**1) Model training and saving:**
+a) Train the model on the curated store-month-promotion dataset and save it using a standard format
+b) Store associated metadata alongside the model.

+**2) New monthly data pipeline:**
+At the start of each month, for all 50 stores:
+a) Ingest the latest transactions, store_attributes, promotion_details, and calendar data.
+b) Apply the same feature engineering pipeline(grain = store month-promotion, aggregations, feature interactions) as used in training.
+c) Ensure the new data is aligned with the model's expected features set and scaling.

+**3) Scoring and recommendation:**
+a) For each store and each of the five possible promotions for the upcoming month, score the expected items sold using the saved model.
+b) Select the promotion with the highest predicted items sold for each store and output a recommendation table (store_id, month, recommended_promo_type, predicted_items_sold).

+**4) Monitoring and re-training triggers:**
+a) Performance monitoring:
+i) Track actual vs. predicted items sold for each store-month and aggregate error metrics(MAE, RMSE) over time. ii) Monitor promotion-choice accuracy by comparing the model's recommended promotion with the actual best-performing one in hold-out or recent months.

+b) Drift detection:
+Monitor feature-level drift(e.g., footfall, competition density) and distribution shift in target (items sold) using statistical tests or monitoring tools.

+c) Retraining triggers:
+Retrain when:
+i) Average MAE/RMSE increases beyond a threshold over a moving window (e.g., last 3 months) ii) Feature-drift tests indicate significant structural change. iii) Business rules change(e.g., mew promotion types are introduced)

+This setup lets the model run automatically each month, adapt over time, and remain aligned with real-world store behaviour without manual restraining every cycle.